We’re here for you

 Unfortunately, there is no one answer, as any recommendation always depends on your individual situation.
 The prerequisite for a voluntary purchase into the pension fund is a gap in your coverage, a shortfall that may have arisen due to longer stays abroad, studies, part-time employment, breaks for having children or pay increases.
 Such gaps quickly exceed the annual amount that can be paid into pillar 3a.
 In the case of the pension fund, you can pay the shortfall in a single year or spread payment over several years, i.e., exactly when it is most beneficial from a tax perspective.

-You can pay into pillar 3a every year, but only a certain, limited amount per year.
-This maximum for employees for 2024 is CHF 7,056.
-Under the current law, if you do not contribute this amount in the calendar year, you cannot make it up retroactively, although the potential amount you are allowed to contribute to the pension fund – assuming the same salary and employer – basically remains the same.
-Therefore, in practice, the maximum 3a contribution is paid first and only then are purchases made into the pension fund.
+Although you are allowed to pay into pillar 3a every year, there is a limit on the annual amount.
+This maximum for employees for 2025 is CHF 7,258 for employees affiliated with a pension fund.
+If you do not contribute this amount in the calendar year, you can still pay it in retroactively within ten years, provided this gap in pillar 3a arose after 1 January 2025 .
+The potential amount you are allowed to contribute to the pension fund – assuming the same salary and employer – generally remains the same.

 When you think about your retirement, you are faced with some important decisions.
 Let’s draw up a plan together based on your personal wishes, so that nothing stands in the way of a relaxed financial future.